Expanding Hardware-Efficiently Manipulable Hilbert Space via Hamiltonian Embedding: Hamiltonian embedding

 We also note that all these schemes utilize only an exponentially small subspace of the full Hilbert space for embedding.
 Therefore, direct use of these schemes to build Hamiltonian embeddings does not lead to meaningful quantum speedups in Hamiltonian simulation.
 To achieve exponential quantum speedups, one strategy is to first decompose the target sparse Hamiltonian using the \emph{composition} and \emph{tensor product} rules in \thm{rules}, and then use the embedding schemes listed in \tab{sparse-embedding} to construct elementary building blocks of size $O(1)$.
 Using this strategy, we can build Hamiltonian embeddings for symmetric/Hermitian matrices arising from graph theory and differential equations with logarithmic quantum resources, as detailed in~\sec{exp}.

 Now, we provide some concrete examples of the embedding of a small sparse matrix.
 We consider a $5$-by-$5$ tridiagonal matrix $A$ given by

 which is the Laplacian matrix of a $5$-node chain graph.
 In \tab{embedding_tridiagonal}, we list the operators $Q$ and $\Hpen$ for embedding $A$ using various embedding schemes (with more details available in \append{qwalk}).
+In this paper, we use little-endian ordering, meaning that we enumerate the bit of a string \textit{from right to left}.
 Here, $X = $ and $Z = $ are the Pauli-$X$ and Pauli-$Z$ matrices, and $\hat{n} = \frac{1}{2}(I-Z)$.
 The overall embedding Hamiltonian is $H=g\Hpen + Q$, where $g>0$ is a sufficiently large penalty coefficient.
 The embedding subspace $\S$ depends on the embedding scheme.
 For sufficiently large $g > 0$, \thm{perturbative-thm} implies that $e^{-iAt} \approx P_\S e^{-iH_A t} P_\S$.

 While there could be several possible Hamiltonian embedding schemes for a fixed target Hamiltonian $A$, we remark that there is no single criterion to determine which one would perform the best.
 We provide a few aspects to compare various Hamiltonian embeddings in practice.
 First, the Hamiltonian embedding must match the hardware programmability.
 For example, the antiferromagnetic embedding scheme fits well with Rydberg atom arrays, see \append{quera-antiferro} for details.
 Second, we want to use the Hamiltonian embedding with minimal simulation error.
 The simulation error could come from the perturbative construction of an embedding and/or a specific Hamiltonian simulation algorithm (e.g., a Trotter formula, continuous qDRIFT, etc.).